So here they are, my first attempt at making Pink Champagne Cupcakes with a Pink Champagne buttercream frosting.

-Since I don't drink very sweet wines or cocktails, I had to ask my local wine merchant for a suggestion.
-I explained to him that I already had a rose' Veuve Cliquot to enjoy with the cupcakes, but I did not want to use it in my first Champagne cupcake cooking experience incase I ruined them.
+Since I don't drink sweet wines, I had to ask my local wine merchant for a suggestion.
+I explained to him that I already had a rose' Veuve Cliquot to enjoy with the cupcakes, but I didn’t want to use it in my first Champagne cupcake cooking experience incase I ruined them.
 There will be no alcohol abuse in this home!

-Without blinking, he grabbed the Rose' Champagne out of in my hand, that I had contemplated buying, and told me to follow him.
+Without blinking, he grabbed the Rose' Champagne out of my hand that I had contemplated buying, and told me to follow him.
 Like a moth to a flame, I followed him back to the isle full of bubbly beverages.
 He knew just what I wanted after I mentioned it was for cupcakes.
 Something sweet, delicious, yet inexpensive.
-I was handed a bottle of Rosa Regal, a sparkling red made from Brachetto grapes grown exclusively at the La Rosa Vineyard in the town of Acqui Terme, Italy.
-As soon as I opened it and smelled the strawberry and raspberry scent, I had a mini flash-back to prom and Strawberry Boones Farm Wine.
+I was handed a bottle of Rosa Regal, a sparkling red wine made from Brachetto grapes, grown exclusively at the La Rosa Vineyard in the town of Acqui Terme, Italy.
+As soon as I opened the wine and smelled the strawberry and raspberry scent escape from the bottle, I had a mini flash-back to prom 1982 and Strawberry Boones Farm Wine.
 Any out there know what I'm talking about?
 Just the scent alone told me it would be perfect for my cupcakes.
-Good call wine merchant!
+Good call Mr. wine merchant!

 Following the instructions on the back of the box, I blended together the cake / cupcake mix, eggs, oil, and Champagne in my mixer.